kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 * -d: set this option if you want to see all your print statements, default will hide the prints
 * --dump: set this option if you want to dump all node outputs in your model
 * -f: default is "ALL", other format specifiers will filter the test images to only images with that prefix
+* -fl: default will run the "original" flow.py
+	* The other flow files should be in the format `flow_xx.py` where xx is the number of the flow you want to run
 * --fusion: set if you are using fusion input, probably will not need to use
 * -i: default will look for image input (PNG, JPG, etc.)
 	* If binary, will look for binary files instead